carrieprice78/website/content/courses/health-sciences-librarianship/_index.md

     weight: 1
 ---

-I've been a clinical medical librarian and health sciences librarian since 2012.
+I have been a clinical medical librarian and health sciences librarian since 2012.
 It's a profession of lifelong learning.
 In this guide, I'll list some resources that have helped me find my feet along the way, as well as some that look useful that I haven't had a chance to explore further.